permaweb/U/README.md

 ## Goals

-Provide Permaweb users and dApps with liquidity for the Permaweb.
+- Provide liquidity for #Permaweb users and applications.
+- Do not allow any contract that uses `unsafe client` to interact with the RebAR contract.

 ## Summary

 RebAR is fuel for the #Permaweb. #Permaweb users can use RebAR to swap between other tokens, and interact with applications living on the permaweb that use RebAR.
 Developers can use RebAR in their applications like many other applications on the #Permaweb.
 Applications can leverage the Foreign Call Protocol (allow / claim) to make "contract to contract" transactions possible using internal writes.
 It will allow users to buy, sell, and interact with any asset on the Permaweb.

-## Goals

-- Provide liquidity for #Permaweb users and applications.
-- Do not allow any contract that uses `unsafe client` to interact with the RebAR contract.

 ## Repository